azhagu-swe/portfolio/README.md

 Welcome to my personal portfolio!
 This project showcases my skills, experiences, and projects in a clean, modern, and tech-savvy design.
 Built using cutting-edge technologies like **Next.js**, **TypeScript**, and **Material-UI**, this portfolio is not just a website—it's my digital identity.

+**⚠️ Note on Testing**: This project currently has incomplete test coverage.
+See [Testing Improvements Summary](TEST_IMPROVEMENTS_SUMMARY.md) for details on the current status and improvement plan.

 ---

 ## ✨ Features